 As much it sounds this forest is from recent times as the name suggests but it’s not.
 The New Forest was once a hunting ground for William the conqueror who claimed it is his own in 1079.

-The forest is one of the largest remaining patches of green land remaining in Southern England covering 300 square miles of land.
-However, these days the forest is covered in giant sequoias and plenty of bluebells popping up.
+The forest, which covers 300 square miles of land, is one of the greatest surviving pockets of green land in Southern England.
+In any case, nowadays the woodland is shrouded in goliath sequoias and a lot of bluebells springing up.
 The New Forest is a natural conservation and heritage site that has been protected for years now.
 With a range of trails and unique outdoor adventures at bay, its beauty will not surprise you.

 2) Gwydir Forest Snowdonia